 Get Protection for any SWFL Tropical Cyclones

-You should prepare your home and family, regardless of if its a tropical storm or a hurricane.
-Both categories of tropical cyclone have potential to cause damage to your home and business.
-We recommend putting up your storm panels and deploying your storm shutters for any tropical cyclone, including tropical storms.
+Do you live in an area affected by tropical cyclones?
+If so you should be ready to act during storm season.
+This is true regardless of if it is s a tropical storm or a hurricane.
+Both categories have the potential to cause damage to your home and cause injury or harm.
+We recommend putting up your storm shutters for any tropical cyclone, including tropical storms.

 Eurex Shutters can help you with any and all questions about storm protection for your Southwest Florida home.
 We have been manufacturing, installing and repairing hurricane shutters and impact glass in SWFL for 35+ years.